 What about an oyster-in-a-can?
 Is it a real pearl ?

 It could be real, it could be fake.
 But most ‘oyster-in-a-can’ setups aren’t “legit” in the sense that at best a low-grade freshwater pearl has been inserted into the ‘canned’ oyster for you to find.
 Or maybe it’s an imitation pearl.
 But whatever you find there, it was put there for you to find.
 Oyster-in-a-can is fun and entertaining, but not the way to get a good quality pearl.

 At this time Imperial does not have a retail location.
-However, be sure to check the nearest retailer by using the locations page.
+However, be sure to check the nearest retailer.
 If there is a product you see on our website, be sure to add it to your wish list, and either contact the jewelry store directly, or print your wish list and visit your nearest location.